Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 ## Synopsis

 This project is a collaboration between many people.
 The principles of the design came from the lovely folks at the http://www.photomacrography.net/ forum.
 The design is particularly based on the Bratcam, designed by Chris Slaybaugh.
 The focus block was given to me as a gift by one of the forum members (Doc.Al).
-The electronics and programming were done by my husband, Tim Deegan.
+The electronics and programming and some of the fitting together were done by my husband, Tim Deegan.
 I did everything else.

 <img src="images/banner.jpg" alt="image"/>